Are you running in the summer? Knowing about hydration for running in hot weather can help keep you hydrated, fueled, and improve your performance.

 When talking about hydration for runners, it’s firstly important to understand what water balance is.

-Our bodies achieve water balance when our intake from fluids (and some foods) is equivalent to the water we lose, which is mainly through urine, sweat and feces.
+Our bodies achieve water balance when our intake of fluids (and some foods) is equivalent to the water we lose, which is mainly through urine, sweat and feces.

 Dehydration can have lasting effects on performance including: